 2012 — CEELI's First Advanced Anticorruption Course

-The CEELI Institute launches its now marquee training designed and delivered by the world’s experts on investigating and prosecuting official corruption.
+The CEELI Institute launches its weeklong interactive training designed and delivered by the world’s experts on investigating and prosecuting official corruption.

 2012-2018 — CEELI Trains Tunisian Judges